 WP2 Carbon sequestration services

-Work package 2 studies the impacts of climate and land-use change on soil and ecosystem carbon sequestration process at different spatial scales.
-JSBACH land-biosphere model and Yasso07 soil carbon model will be used in the analysis.
-In the Finnish study area, an evaluation of the carbon balance of forests, cropland and lakes will be performed both on the catchment scale and with simplified calculation methods on the municipal scale.
+Workpackage 2 studies the impacts of climate and land-use change on soil and ecosystem carbon sequestration process at different spatial scales.
+Yasso07 soil carbon model will be used in the analysis.

 WP3 Spatial extrapolation and ecosystem service valuation